-The Guigal family have a long and distinguished history as Rhône winemakers.
-The original domaine was founded by Etienne Guigal in 1946 in Ampuis, a small, historic village at the heart of the Côte-Rôtie Appellation.
-Over the decades Etienne built up a formidable reputation for his singular expression of the Côte-Rôtie terroir, and personally vinified over 65 vintages.
-Sadly, blindness struck Etienne in the 1960s and his son Marcel was forced to take over the domaine.
-A man of unparalleled dynamism and vision, Marcel set about expanding the family business and purchased the now famous Château d’Ampuis in 1995.
-This stunning property has become synonymous with producing powerful and structured Cote Rotie, released in very limited quantities and not surprisingly at stratospheric prices.
+The Guigal family has a long and distinguished history as Rhône winemakers.
+Etienne Guigal founded the original domaine in 1946 in Ampuis, a small, historic village at the heart of the Côte-Rôtie Appellation.
+Over the decades, Etienne built up a formidable reputation for his singular expression of the Côte-Rôtie terroir and personally vinified over 65 vintages.
+Sadly, blindness struck Etienne in the 1960s, and his son Marcel was forced to take over the domaine.
+A man of unparalleled dynamism and vision, Marcel set about expanding the family business and purchased the now-famous Château d’Ampuis in 1995.
+This stunning property has become synonymous with producing powerful and structured Cote Rotie, released in minimal quantities and not surprisingly at stratospheric prices.

 93% Syrah, 7% Viognier.
 Fermentation takes place in closed stainless steel tanks.
 The wine is then aged for a period of 38 months in new French oak.
 A complex, structured Cote Rotie that will improve greatly with bottle age.

 89% Syrah, 11% Viognier.
 Fermentation takes place in stainless steel tanks, with a four week maceration time.
 The wine is then aged for a period of 42 months in new French oak.
 A powerful example of Cote Rotie that will benefit from extended cellaring.

 100% Syrah.
 Fermentation takes place in vats, with a four week maceration time.
 The wine is then aged for a period of 36 months in 50% new French oak.
 Accessible on release, Hermitage will benefit from cellaring.

 2011 E Guigal St Joseph (Red)